MicrosoftDocs/memdocs/memdocs/intune/enrollment/corporate-identifiers-add.md

 Create a list of corporate identifiers and save it as a CSV file.
 You can add up to 5,000 rows or 5 MB of data per file, whichever comes first.
 Don't add headers.

 >[!IMPORTANT]
 > Remember, only add one type of corporate identifier per CSV file.

+### Add Android, iOS corporate identifiers

 To add corporate identifiers for Android and iOS/iPadOS platforms, list one IMEI or serial number per line as shown in the following example.